Personalisation

 Fields to avoid for custom personalisation

-If you want to use custom personalisation, do not use the following personalisation fields:
+If you use custom personalisation, do not use the following personalisation fields:

 - emailAddress